cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 1. Add a new feed
 2. Map a category
 3. Save and generate your feed

+= 1.26.1 - 16/11/2020 =
+* Made it possible to use the product_highlight attribute more than once in a feed (use || as a separator)

+= 1.26.0 - 10/11/2020 =
+* Improved the error messaging for JSON Parse errors.
+* Tested on WooCommerce 4.7.
+* Added the option to use Category numbers in stead of selectors.

 = 1.25.0 - 13/10/2020 =
 * Tested on WooCommerce 4.6.